igor11191708/async-http-client/README.md

 # The concept

-* Proxy is defining a communication layer.
-Proxy is responsible for exchanging data a data source.
+* Proxy is defining a communication layer and responsible for exchanging data with data source.
 There might be Http proxy, File proxy etc or some flavours REST proxy, LongFile proxy.
 * Reader and Writer are used to interpret data.

  ![The concept](https://github.com/The-Igor/async-http-client/blob/main/img/concept.png)